pumbas600/Halpbot-v1/README.md

 # Halpbot ![JDK16](https://img.shields.io/badge/JDK-16-orange)

 Halpbot is a comprehensive [JDA](https://github.com/DV8FromTheWorld/JDA) utility framework built using [Hartshorn](https://github.com/GuusLieben/Hartshorn) that provides a unique, annotation based approach to handling actions.
 It's key purpose is to alleviate as much unnecessary boilerplate code while simultaneously being both intuitive and customisable.
-To get started, check out the wiki [here](https://github.com/pumbas600/Halpbot/wiki).
+For more detailed information on the various features Halpbot has to offer, including a getting started tutorial for people new to Java, check out the [wiki](https://github.com/pumbas600/Halpbot/wiki).

 ## Why use Halpbot?

-Halpbot is a feature rich library with support for message commands, buttons, decorators along with easy implementation of custom functionality or implementations.
+Halpbot is a feature rich library with support for message commands, triggers, buttons and decorators.
+Halpbot makes **virtually all** default implementations overridable if you desire.
 It's approach to handling actions is unlike any current JDA framework; in fact it more closely resembles the approach seen in [Discord.py](https://github.com/Rapptz/discord.py).
 Some examples of what Halpbot can do are shown below.
 Do note that these examples only cover a small fraction of the functionality Halpbot has to offer and I would highly recommend browsing the [wiki](https://github.com/pumbas600/Halpbot/wiki) to get a better appreciation for what's possible.

-### Using Commands
+### 2.1 Commands

 Commands in Halpbot can simply be created by annotating a method with `@Command`.
-The method name will automatically be used as the alias (Although a different alias can be set within the annotation if desired) and the method parameters will act as command parameters.
-When invoked, it will automatically parse the parameters of the command and invoke the method.
-The returned result of the method is automatically displayed.
+The method name will automatically be used as the alias (Although additional aliases can be set within the annotation if desired using the `alias` field).
+Command methods **must** be public; A warning will be logged during startup if you try and register non-public command methods.
+In Command methods, the parameters will act as command parameters.

+There are two types of command parameters:
+1. [Source Parameters]() - These are either injected services or information extracted from the event.
+2. [Command Parameters]() - These are non-source parameters which are expected to be specified when invoking the command.
+These are automatically parsed from the command.

+If a parameter was expected but wasn't present or didn't match the expected format, then the command will not be invoked and a temporary message will be sent to the user with the error.
+By default, Halpbot has support for most common built-in types, however, it's easy to create your own [custom parameter converters]() if you want!
+Finally, the returned result of the method is then automatically displayed to the user.

 <details>
 <summary>Show Imports</summary>